Tinder Must Stop Charging Its Older Users More For 'Plus' Features, Court Rules - Slashdot

 Anything is possible as a business, until law enforcement decides you're acting in a criminal manner, or someone sues you for infringing upon their freedoms.
 Discrimination by age is such an infringement.
 Most companies are too small for people to try and sue them though.

 Uber's whole business model hinges on the idea that non-commercially licenced drivers can operate a taxi service in any city, irregardless of the city/jurisdiction's rules.
-Then the local taxi group sues Uber after a number of month
+Then the local taxi group sues Uber after a number of months and then they reach some sort of settlement typically.

 Thank you, Dr Pedant, for that learned and enlightening commentary.